Transformers as Decision Makers: Provable In-Context Reinforcement Learning via Supervised Pretraining: Experiments

 \section{Experiments}

 In this section, we perform preliminary simulations to demonstrate the ICRL capabilities of transformers and validate our theoretical findings.
 We remark that while similar experiments have been conducted in existing works~\citep{laskin2022context,lee2023supervised}, our setting differs in several aspects such as imitating the entire interaction trajectory in our pretrain loss~\eqref{eq:general_mle} as opposed to on the last (query) state only as in~\citet{lee2023supervised}.
+The code is available at~\href{https://github.com/licong-lin/in-context-rl}{https://github.com/licong-lin/in-context-rl}.

 We compare pretrained transformers against empirical average, LinUCB (or UCB), and Thompson sampling.
 We use a GPT-2 model~\cite{garg2022can,lee2023supervised} with $L = 8$ layers, $M=4$ heads, and embedding dimension $D=32$.
 We utilize ReLU attention layers, aligning with our theoretical construction.
 We pretrain the transformer with two setups: (1) Both context algorithm $\sAlg_0$ and expert algorithm $\sAlg_{\shortexp}$ use LinUCB (the Algorithm Distillation approach); (2) Context algorithms $\sAlg_0$ mixes uniform policy and Thompson sampling, while expert $\sAlg_{\shortexp} = \action_t^*$ provides optimal actions (DPT).
 See Appendix \ref{sec:exp_details} for further experimental details.